flow-typed/flow-typed/CONTRIBUTING.md

 ***We call this the "flow version directory".***

-If you aren't sure which versions of Flow your definition is compatible with, just start with `flow_v0.83.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow. `flow_v0.83.x-` is the version where the inexact object syntax
+If you aren't sure which versions of flow your definition is compatible with, just start with `flow_v0.83.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow. `flow_v0.83.x-` is the version where the inexact object syntax